ClickCease

 Toyota Adds 1.2 Million Vehicles to Fix Fuel Pump Defects

 Toyota is adding 1.2 million vehicles to a major recall in the United States to fix possible fuel pump failures that could cause engines to stall.
-According to an Associated Press news report, the added vehicles bring the total to 1.8 million.
+According to an Associated Press news report, the added vehicles totaled 1.8 million.
 In January, the Japanese automaker recalled nearly 700,000 vehicles in the United States for the same problems.
 Engine stalling can increase the likelihood of a car accident.

 Details of the Recall

 The company has not said if there have been any crashes or injuries relating to this vehicle defect recall.
-The recalled vehicles include trucks, SUVs, minivans and cars across the model lineups of Toyota and its Lexus luxury vehicle brand.
+The recalled vehicles include trucks, SUVs, minivans, and cars across the Toyota and Lexus luxury vehicle model lineups.
 The company says owners of the vehicles not involved in the January recall will be notified in early May about when to make a service appointment.
 Dealers will replace the fuel pump with an improved one.

 Toyota began a probe into the fuel pump issue back in June.
-Toyota told the U.S. National Highway Traffic Safety Administration (NHTSA) in January that it was aware of 66 field reports and 2,571 warranty claims that relate to fuel pump failures in the vehicles initially recalled.
-Vehicle owners have complained about various problems in these vehicles such as rough engine running, the engine not starting and loss of power while driving at low speeds.
+In January, Toyota told the U.S. National Highway Traffic Safety Administration (NHTSA) that it was aware of 66 field reports and 2,571 warranty claims related to fuel pump failures in the vehicles initially recalled.
+Vehicle owners have complained about various problems in these vehicles such as rough engine running, the engine not starting, and loss of power while driving at low speeds.
 Toyota said the incidents occurred more commonly in areas of the southern United States with warmer climates.

 Auto Product Liability Issues